ATheNA-SBST/ATheNA/README.md

 should look like, and a MATLAB script with the tutorial.
 If an older MATLAB version is used, the example script and model will not run, but the rest of the toolbox will remain compatible.

+Another example can be found inside the [AutomotiveExample](AutomotiveExample) folder.
+The folder includes the Simulink model which is used in the example (version 8.7/R2016a) and a MATLAB script with the tutorial.

 ## How to Cite ATheNA

 To cite ATheNA, please visit [https://dl.acm.org/doi/abs/10.1145/3624745](https://dl.acm.org/doi/abs/10.1145/3624745).
 Alternatively, the